xxrjun/text-finder-in-images/README.md

 ## Usage

-1. Place the images you want to search in the `./images` directory.
+1. Place the images you want to search in the `./images` directory. `.jpg` file format is recommended.
 2. Modify the `main.py` file to set the path to the Tesseract OCR executable(in line 8):

    ```python